 During my adult years I have experienced varied work opportunities and come through long term illness.
 If life has taught me anything it is a deep reverence for all that is and a great compassion and love for life.

-Seven years ago I found and fell in love with a wild, isolated, five acre field where my family and I are now developing and literally growing an off-grid natural spiritual retreat.
+Nine years ago I found and fell in love with a wild, isolated, five acre field where my family and I are now developing and literally growing an off-grid natural spiritual retreat.
 So far we have planted hundreds of trees, made a small island, formed various structures from living willow (including a four spiral labyrinth) and grow herbs.
 Here my son and I lead workshops and retreats and organise voluntary work days (which can be just as educational and beneficial as the more formal events!)

 I love my garden and kitchen in particular and I love to cook and welcome everyone into my home.
 I also read voraciously, am fascinated by history and adore the arts, especially the theatre and all forms of music and dance.